How many is too many? Exploring the toxic CAG threshold in the Huntington’s disease brain

 This begs the question many people are asking lately: when should we treat HD?
 How early would a person with HD need to be treated to stop their brain cells from expanding across the threshold of 100 CAG repeats?
 Some brain cells appear to have 100 CAG repeats before people start to show measurable symptoms of HD.
 So it may be necessary to treat people even before they start to develop symptoms.

 Treating people before they develop symptoms of HD poses lots of difficult questions that no one quite has the answers to yet.
 However, many brilliant scientists are now looking at CAG repeats directly in brains of people with HD to find answers.
-These insights detailing the threshold of CAG toxicity will help scientists to design better drugs and upcoming clinical trials to target somatic instability as a potential HD therapy.
+These insights detailing the threshold of CAG toxicity will help scientists to design better drugs and upcoming clinical trials to target somatic instabilitysomatic expansion A process in which the CAG repeat in the Huntingtin gene can change over a person’s lifetime in some cells of the body, particularly in the brain. as a potential HD therapy.